 Once all is done, restart the BITS service, the Windows Update service, and the Cryptographic service.
 To do this, switch back to the command prompt and enter the following commands.
 Again, make sure that you press Enter after you type each command.

 net start bits net start wuauserv net start appidsvc net start cryptsvc

 Finally, make sure that you have installed the latest Windows Update Agent on your computer.

 Restart your computer to complete the process.

-Source: KB971058.
-This KB article also gives you the links to download the Windows Update Troubleshooter which basically automated the entire manual process and helps you fix Windows Update problems in a click.
+The Windows Update Troubleshooter basically automated the entire manual process and helps you fix Windows Update problems in a click.